jayinc/docs/content/client-libraries/ui-components/transcript-drawer/_index.md

   }
 </script>

-Big Transcript is an overlay-style component that displays real-time speech-to-text transcript and feedback to the user.
-Recognized entities are highlighted.
+Transcript Drawer is an alternative for Big Transcript that slides down from the top of the viewport.
+It displays usage tips along with the real-time speech-to-text transcript and feedback.

 The component is momentarily displayed when speech input is used and automatically hidden shortly after.
 The recommended placement is near top-left corner of the screen.